New Linux commands for old habbits

 Ifconfig was used to configure the network interfaces and has been replaced by

-ip command takes the sentence building approach you saw with
+ip command takes the sentence building approach

 ifconfig even further, by combining more network related tools behind one command.
 I'll give